Tatmash/AI_Chess/README.md

-### What is the project about?
+### What does the program do?
-High-level description of the project comes here.
+It's a single player game that allows you to play chess against the machine.
 ### How to run the code?

 You could "checkout" the project with your preferred IDEA or alternatively: